wiggoen/FYS4411/Project_2/README.md

 ## Running automatic tests of the code
 Change the first line in [parameters.json](parameters.json) [relative link] file to <"Run tests": true,>.
 The program will run the tests when executed.

+## Bug in the code
+There's a bug in the code somewhere.
+You can read more about it in the report in section 5.1.